top of page

 Out-of-Pocket Costs for Functional Medicine Patients

-Patients exploring functional medicine in Frisco, Dallas, or Westlake should be prepared for some out-of-pocket cost for functional medicine services.
+Patients exploring functional medicine should be prepared for some out-of-pocket costs for functional medicine services.
 While certain aspects like basic labs or preventive screenings may be partially covered, comprehensive evaluations, detailed lab testing, and integrative therapies often fall outside covered services.

 This doesn’t mean functional medicine is inaccessible.
 Many clinics, including Innate Integrative Medicine, offer transparent pricing and flexible care options to help patients plan for their investment in long-term wellness.

-For those specifically seeking Functional Medicine Care in Westlake, TX, check our service options and book a consultation today to learn more about pricing structures and treatment plans.
+For those specifically seeking Functional Medicine Care, check our service options and book a consultation today to learn more about pricing structures and treatment plans.

 Functional Medicine Insurance Coverage: What’s Typically Included?